 BUTTON_DOWN.
 Eventually the entire project was canned, but not because of

 missing support for

 BUTTON_TIMEOUT or any of the other states.

-Oh, yeah, the FSM didn’t do any debouncing, so the low-level driver had to do that before passing button up/down events to the FSM.
+The FSM didn’t do any debouncing, so the low-level driver had to do that before passing button up/down events to it.